PaytonWu/abc/README.md

 # abc
-`abc` library is a collection of useful functions and classes for blockchain implemented using C++23.
+`abc` library is a collection of useful functions and classes for my personal projects implemented using C++23.
 It is almost a head-only library and is majorly for personal use.